-- 2.18 The Collections Strategy outlined earlier is the starting point for all recovery activity with the initial letters being system driven.
-Once a debt recovery officer reviews the case and determines the way forward a number of strategies are then deployed. - 2.19 The primary objective is to secure full repayment or a payment plan when contact with a debtor is made.
-This is not always possible and depending on individual circumstances the next course of action will vary from case to case depending on factors such as the value of invoice(s), whether any assets are available to pursue, e.g. a property and the type of services provided.
-For example, care services cannot currently be stopped even if invoices are not being paid so an increasing debt position results. - 2.20 Three external debt collection agents have recently been introduced and are used where it has not been possible to collect the outstanding debt via the debt team.
+- 2.22 The primary objective is to secure full repayment or a payment plan when contact with a debtor is made.
+This is not always possible and depending on individual circumstances the next course of action will vary from case to case depending on factors such as the value of invoice(s), whether any assets are available to pursue, e.g. a property, and the type of services provided.
+For example, care services cannot currently be stopped even if invoices are not being paid so an increasing debt position results. - 2.23 Three external debt collection agents have recently been introduced and are used where it has not been possible to collect the outstanding debt via the debt team.
 These are debts that previously would have been written off (after exhausting all other available avenues) and are taken on a 'no collection, no payment' basis.
-We are currently analysing the performance of these companies to determine their effectiveness and how we could/should use them moving forwards. - 2.21 Legal action continues to be an avenue pursued where the prospect of recovery is considered to be good in terms of the costs and resources required.
+The performance data from these companies is currently being analysed to assess how best to utilise their services moving forwards. - 2.24 Legal action continues to be an avenue pursued where the prospect of recovery is considered to be good in terms of the costs and resources required.
 Each case is assessed on its own merits in terms of the amounts due, known assets and likely success of the action otherwise there is the potential to throw good money after bad.